vorontsann/2023-2-level-ctlr/lab_6_pipeline/README.rst

 Similarly, its responsibility is processing text and outputting its linguistic features in CoNLL-U format.
-Notice that this wrapper inherits from ``LibraryWrapperProtocol`` protocol, which means that its interface is dictated by the protocol and identical to that of :py:class:`lab_6_pipeline.pipeline.UDPipeAnalyzer` abstraction.
+Notice that this wrapper inherits from ``LibraryWrapper`` protocol, which means that its interface is dictated by the protocol and identical to that of :py:class:`lab_6_pipeline.pipeline.UDPipeAnalyzer` abstraction.
 In other words, :py:class:`lab_6_pipeline.pipeline.StanzaAnalyzer` and